srinathkr07/Student-Course-Registration-System/README.md

 (iv) register a new course, and \
 (v) de-list (remove) a registered course.

-The template engine using in this application to generate HTML is **Pug/Jade**.
+The template engine using in this application to generate HTML is **Pug**.